E*TRADE Financial Corporation

 The competitive position in the market for brokerage business

-the long-term investing customer group is less developed,
+long-term investing customer group is less developed against the

-compared with the trading customers, there is an opportunity for
+trading customers, there is an opportunity for future growth

 Development of innovative online trading and long-term investing